gr4ceG/Caesar-Cipher/README.md

 ## Setup and Instructions

 Go to releases and download the latest `jar` file.
-Then, run with console by using the following command `java -jar CoffeeKlatch_Guo.jar`.
+Then, run with console by using the following command `java -jar CaeserCipher.jar`.